-Beth is currently not accepting new clients.
+Beth is accepting new clients.

 I won’t present this as some grand interviewing process.
 And I won’t write in third person as if to suggest someone else is writing about me.
 I am just going to write down straight up where I’ve been, and where I find myself now.